diyclassics/diyclassics.github.io/cv.md

 #### Manuscripts under review

-- 2016\.
+- 2017\.
 "Measuring and Mapping Intergeneric Allusion in Latin Poetry using Tesserae," *Journal of Data Mining and Digital Humanities*. [[abstract]](../measuring-and-mapping){:.cv-link}
-- 2016\. &quot;The Future of Ancient Literacy: Classical Language Toolkit and Google Summer of Code,&quot; *Classics@*, special issue on ancient literacies.
+- 2017\. &quot;The Future of Ancient Literacy: Classical Language Toolkit and Google Summer of Code,&quot; *Classics@*, special issue on ancient literacies.
 Co-written with K. Johnson and L. Hollis. [[abstract]](../future-of-ancient-literacy){:.cv-link}

 #### Manuscripts in preparation
-- "Venus and *venus* in Lucan's *Bellum civile*".
+- "Venus and *venus* in Lucan's *Bellum civile*"
-- "Creating Stopword Lists for Historical Languages".
+- "Creating Stopword Lists for Historical Languages"
+- "Bootstrapping Linked Open Data in Library Catalog Records"

 #### Book Reviews